-It is the main reasons tourists adore Miami, apart from the fact that it is rather safe for visitors, if you disregard the dangerous areas that are famous for gang and drug violence.
+It is the main reason tourists adore Miami, apart from the fact that it is rather safe for visitors if you disregard the dangerous areas that are famous for the gang and drug violence.

-Surprisingly for many, Miami beach is actually its own municipality.
+Surprisingly for many, Miami beach is its municipality.

-Like a nook east east of Miami and Biscayne Bay, it’s where a bunch of beach resorts are located and not just any kind of beach resorts: it used to be one of the most popular spring break party destinations in the world.
+Like a nook east of Miami and Biscayne Bay, it’s where a bunch of beach resorts is located and not just any kind of beach resorts: it used to be one of the most popular spring break party destinations in the world.

 Warnings & Dangers in Miami

 Miami is overall a safe city, especially for tourists.
 It has some dangerous areas that should be avoided, but they are far from the usual tourist landmarks.
 You are advised to remain vigilant around tourist landmarks, since pickpockets are an issue there, and keep an eye out for suspicious activities wherever you go.

 TRANSPORT & TAXIS RISK : LOW